 If your facial skin looks droopy, you have sagging jowls or a heavy neckline and/or hallowed areas on your cheeks or temples, it may be worth exploring your options for Facelift Surgery with Dr Richard Sackelariou.

 With precision planning and advanced facelift surgical skills, Dr Sackelariou is an expert in helping restore your facial anatomy to a more youthful, firmer yet natural-looking appearance.

 Facial ageing results from a combination of factors.

-At a certain stage in life, you’ll likely be exploring your cosmetic injecting options or eyelid surgery, facelift and necklift surgery in Melbourne.
+At a certain stage in life, you’ll likely be exploring your cosmetic injecting options or eyelid surgery, facelift and necklift surgery.

 Your facial appearance is subjected to any number of ageing-factors.
 These factors include environmental exposures, genetic traits, weight changes or body fat percentages, lost elasticity in the skin, the impact of gravity and repeated facial expressions, and the natural ageing processes that lead us to look older – or more tired – than we’d like to appear.

 Ageing can lead to sagging skin around or under your eyes, around the brows, cheeks, neck, mouth and jowls; and this leads to an aged or weathered-looking appearance.